View Announcements by Category:

 Funeral Services:

-A memorial service will be held at a later date at the First Baptist Church of Portland.
-If desired, the family suggests memorial contributions to The First Baptist Church of Portland.
-Friends and family are encouraged to share memories of Cathy on her Tribute Page at PrayFuneral.com.
+Friends are encouraged to support Larry’s family.
+A memorial service will take place this summer, when outdoor services resume.
+If desired, the family suggests memorial contributions to the American Diabetes Association.
+Friends and family are encouraged to share memories of Larry on his tribute page at PrayFuneral.com.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read More